teamsnactsukuba/ev3-cgs-qe-ik-2/src/README.md

 ### An algorithm for computing trajectory

-1. For $t=0$ として, with $x_0,y_0,z_0$ solve the inverse kinematic problem.
+1. For $t=0$, with $x_0,y_0,z_0$ solve the inverse kinematic problem.
 1. Repeat solving the inverse kinematic problem for $t=1,\dots,T$ and output a series of the joint angles $\theta_1,\theta_4,\theta_7$.
 1. If $c_1,s_1,c_4,s_4,c_7,s_7$ do not exist for a specific $s$, output the trajectory up to that $s$.

+### An algorithm for path planning with the CGS-QE method

+1. Put the coordinates of $p_d$ into the system of polynomial equations.
+1. Put the coordinates of $p_0$ and $p_f$ into the system derived in the previous step.
+Now the system has a parameter $s$.
+1. Use MainQE algorithm in the CGS-QE method for verifying the system has a real root for
+$s\in[0,1]$.
+1. If the above condition is satisfied, call the algorithm for computing trajectory.

 ### An implementation

 #### IKP_Trajectory.rr: An algorithm for path and trajectory planning
 * ikp_trajectory(CGS, Parm, Var, Ord, P0, Pf, S, T): main function for path and trajectory planning
   * coodenate_subst(P0, Pf, S): Calculate current position of the end-effector $p_d$ from $p_0,p_f,s$

-* equation2.rr : 多項式イデアル F, パラメータ Para, 変数 Vari, 項順序 Jun, 初期位置 P0, 目標位置 Pf の定義
+#### MainQE: an implementation of the MainQE algorithm in the CGS-QE method
+* mainqe(CGS, Var, Param): MainQE algorithm